FREQUENTLY ASKED QUESTIONS

 A. Thanks for your support!
-My merchandise is warehoused and shipped from a fulfillment center in Phoenix and I currently live in New York, so I unfortunately I won't be to personalize items ordered, sorry!
+Since my merchandise is warehoused and shipped from a fulfillment center in Phoenix and I currently live in California, that makes it hard to personalize items ordered.
 However, if you want to bring anything you've bought online to an upcoming show, I would be happy to sign it and even draw you something special.
-If you are looking for signed items, but don't care if they are personalized or not, I do have a few limited-edition autographed posters still available.
-Thanks again!

-Q. Finally, what are your real thoughts on nerdcore?
+Q. What are your real thoughts on nerdcore?

-A. People aware of this sub-genre often consider MC Frontalot, mc chris and me to be its three of its main architects.
-I met chris in 2005 and Frontalot in 2006 and admired both of their music and work ethic; we all became friends and I toured with both chris and Front often.
-(Mega Ran is another incredible rapper often label as "nerdcore", but he joined the three of us a few years later.)
+A. People aware of this hip-hop sub-genre often consider MC Frontalot, mc chris and me to be its three of nerdcore's original architects.
+I met chris in 2005 and Frontalot in 2006 and have always admired both of their music as well as their work ethic.
+We've all toured together a lot this past decade.

-Over the years, fans at shows would sometimes tell us, "I don't like rap, but I like you guys," which seemed problematic for a few reasons.
-No one ever wanted to talk about the spurious political and artistic points on which nerdcore traded.
-The first generation of nerdcore rappers created frequent, comedic comparisons between (a) the experience of people of color in late 20th / early 21st America who expressed their struggles through rap and (b) that of awkward high schoolers once teased for their love of Star Wars and D&D who similarly used hip-hop as therapy.
-These two perspectives were spawned from very different hegemonic power structures.
-Re-appopriating this hip-hop trope seemed very inappropriate to me, but it was an easy and effective joke in the mid-00s, which was something no one in nerdcore really wanted to discuss.
+Over the years, fans at shows would sometimes tell me, "I don't like rap, but I like you guys," which seemed problematic for a few reasons.
+The first generation of (usually white) nerdcore rappers created frequent, comedic comparisons between (a) the painful experience of people of color in late 20th / early 21st America and (b) the experience of contemporary awkward former-high schoolers once teased for their love of D&D (i.e. nerds).
+Appropriating the hip-hop trope solely for comedic reasons seemed inappropriate to me, but it was an easy and effective joke in the mid-00s, which was something no one in nerdcore really wanted to discuss.
 If young people who didn't typically create rap were now inspired to do so, I wanted their understanding of the culture to expand beyond the entry point that the first two documentaries on the subgenre explored.

 So, I spoke out.
-I wrote a blog about the sub-genre's limitations in 2009 and in 2010 argued that white appropriate of black culture without acknowledging its social roots is a form of racism.
+I wrote a blog about the sub-genre's limitations in 2009 and in 2010 argued that white appropriation of black culture without acknowledging its social roots is a form of racism.
 This led to an angry backlash by the nerdcore community, which I addressed at length on Jensen Karp's Get Up on This podcast.
-If you check out these aforementioned four links, you'll get a pretty clear overview of my take on this "controversy".
-For further reading, check out Jason Tanz's Other People's Property, an interesting book of essays about appropriation which offers a well-researched chapter on the history of the nerdcore and its relationship to the broader culture of hip-hop.
+For further reading, check out Jason Tanz's Other People's Property, an interesting book of essays which offers a well-researched chapter on appropriation in nerdcore.